rishibajaj/React-Portfolio/README.md

 ## Description

-This application has been built with React to showcase the skills I have learnt during the bootcamp.
-It contains a header section, including navbar, that renders across the whole site, an About Me section, Project Gallery, Contact section and link to my CV.
+This application has been built with React.
+The Website contains header & navbar, that renders across the whole site, an About Me section, Project Gallery, Contact section and link to my CV.

 Packages/libraries used in the application build include:
 - react-router-dom